mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 **Splitting on _Session length > 5 min_ therefore becomes the first fork in our decision tree.** We then repeat our process of iterating through features and values and choosing the feature that best partitions the data for each subset, then _their_ subsets, and so on until we either have perfectly partitioned data or our tree reaches a maximum allowed depth.
 (More on that in the next section.)

 Below is the tree we saw earlier but with the training data displayed in each node.
-Notice how the positive and negative classes become progressively isolated as we move down the tree.
+Notice how the positive and negative classes become progressively separated as we move down the tree.
 Once we reach the bottom of the tree, the leaf nodes output the majority class -- the _only_ class, in our case -- in their data subset.

 <center>
 <img src="{{  site.baseurl  }}/images/projects/decision_tree/tree_data.png" height="70%" width="70%">
 </center>

 ### Random forests
 The decision tree above partitions the data until the subsets contain only labels of one class (i.e., Gini impurity = 0).
-While this maximizes our model's ability to explain its training data, we risk **overfitting** our model to our data. **Think of it like the model _memorizing_ every feature-label combination rather than learning the _underlying patterns_.** An overfit model struggles to generalize to new data, which is usually our goal in the first place.
+While this maximizes our model's ability to explain its training data, we risk **overfitting** our model to our data. **Think of it like the model _memorizing_ every feature-label combination rather than learning the _underlying patterns_.** An overfit model struggles to generalize to new data, which is usually our goal with modeling in the first place.

 There are a few ways to combat overfitting.
 One option is to **limit the depth of the tree**.
 If we limited the above tree to only two levels, for example, we would end the left branch at the _Is frequent shopper_ split.